Arch-Network/book/src/basics/interaction.md

 ...
 ```

-Stepping into our `try` block, we serialize our Graffiti data, in this case including the name of the author as well as the message they wish to post.
+Stepping into our `try` block, we serialize our post data, in this case including the name of the author as well as the message they wish to post.

-We construct an [Instruction] object, containing our `program_id`, serialized data, as well as the accounts involved, in this case, the signing [Pubkey] of our user's wallet as well as the `accountPubkey`, the [Pubkey] of our Wall's account for holding the [Program] state.
+We construct an [Instruction] object, containing our `program_id`, serialized data, as well as the accounts involved, in this case, the signing [Pubkey] of our user's wallet as well as the `accountPubkey`, the [Pubkey] of the Wall state account.

 ```typescript
    const messageObj : Message = {